explainers-by-googlers/cross-origin-storage/README.md

 COS aims to:

-- Provide a cross-origin storage mechanism for web applications to store and retrieve large files like AI models, Wasm modules, SQLite databases, and offline storage archives.
+- Provide a cross-origin storage mechanism for web applications to store and retrieve large files like AI models, SQLite databases, offline storage archives, and Wasm modules.
 - Ensure security and user control with explicit consent before accessing or storing files.
 - Use SHA-256 (or similar, see [Appendix A](#appendix-a-blob-hash-with-the-web-crypto-api)) hashes for file identification, guaranteeing data integrity and consistency.
 - Allow developers to assign human-readable names to files for easier management.